Deepti Naval: Other work

 Naval made her directorial debut with Do Paise Ki Dhoop, Chaar Aane Ki Baarish starring Manisha Koirala and Rajit Kapur.
 The film won the Best Screenplay Award at the 2009 New York Indian Film Festival which released on Netflix in 2019.
 She also wrote and directed Thoda Sa Aasmaan, a TV serial centred around strong female characters, and produced a travel show, The Path Less Travelled.

 Her first selection of poems in Hindi, Lamha Lamha was published in 1983.
 In 2004, MapinLit published a new collection called Black Wind and Other Poems.
 Naval is also the author of a collection of short stories, The Mad Tibetan, published in 2011.

 Naval is also a painter and photographer with several exhibitions to her credit.
 Her works as a painter include the controversial Pregnant Nun.
 She also runs the Vinod Pandit Charitable Trust, set up in memory of her late companion, for the education of the girl child.

 Personal life

-Naval was married to the filmmaker Prakash Jha and the two have an adopted daughter, Disha Jha.
+Naval was married to the filmmaker Prakash Jha and the two have an adopted daughter.
 Naval was later in a relationship with the late Vinod Pandit, the nephew of Pandit Jasraj.
 As of 2010, she is an American citizen.

-She is also interested in painting and photography.